Barcelona, Spain: 2023 Business aviation destination guide

 Always provide your ground handler with aircraft type, registration (tail number), flight number if non-private flight, and estimated arrival time.
 GenDec is always needed, but especially for international arrivals from outside the Schengen area, provide the crew/passenger information in advance so your ground handler can advise Immigration.
 The full schedule is needed in advance at most Spanish airports, as airport slots need to be arranged for arrivals and departures.
 A to-be-advised (TBA) schedule is not accepted in case airport slots are required for this reason.

 All 3rd-party services, including in-flight catering, transportation, and aircraft services, can be set up on credit by your ground handler.
 If in-flight catering menus are needed, they’ll be provided to the operator.
 Your ground handler will look after all government fees on credit.
 Ground handling charges, landing fees, and aircraft parking charges are based on maximum takeoff weight (MTOW).
 Airport taxes for customs/immigration services are charged based on passenger count, not crew.
 Estimated invoices for ground handling and all associated service charges can be generated before arrival.

 At this location, you may only use an auxiliary power unit for 10 minutes after landing and 10 minutes before departure.
-If more time is needed, it needs to be coordinated with ATC through your Handling Agent.
-All operations to LEBL, or any airport in Spain, must be Stage 3 or Stage 2 hush-kitted to Stage 3 standards.
+If more time is needed, it needs to be coordinated with ATC through your Handling Agent, you can find all this information and more on the AIP.
+All operations to LEBL , or any airport in Spain, must be Stage 3 or Stage 2 hush-kitted to Stage 3 standards.
 Stage 2 movements are not permitted.
 If airport authorities check and determine that you’re operating with Stage 2 equipment, there will be issues.
 European Aviation Safety Agency agents perform random ramp checks from time to time to confirm aircraft and crew documentation.